GLOBAL MARKETS-Global shares begin H2 with a whimper despite positive data

 Germany's manufacturing sector contracted at a slower pace in June, while French factory activity rebounded into growth, data showed.
 German retail sales rose sharply in May, reflecting a rebound in private consumption, while a recovery in China's factory activity offered further signs that the world's second-largest economy may have passed the worst of the devastation caused by the pandemic.

 Germany's jobless rate rose by 69,000 in June, far less than expected.
-Economic institute Ifo said Europe's largest economy will gradually recover after the slump caused by the pandemic and will likely return to last year's level at the end of 2021.
-Coronavirus cases surged, with the United States recording 47,000 infections on Tuesday, its biggest single-day spike since the pandemic began.
+Economic institute Ifo said Europe's largest economy will gradually recover after the slump caused by the pandemic and probably return to last year's level at the end of 2021.
+Coronavirus cases surged, with the United States recording 47,000 new infections on Tuesday, its biggest single-day spike since the pandemic began.

-MSCI's world shares index was 0.1% higher after rising 18% for its biggest three-month gain since 2009 in the second quarter, but it still closed the first half around 8% lower from where it started the year.
-After their best quarter since March 2015, European stocks opened firmer, with the broader Euro STOXX 600 gaining 0.3%.
+MSCI's world shares index was 0.2% weaker after rising 18% for its biggest three-month gain since 2009 in the second quarter, but it still closed the first half around 8% lower from where it started the year.
+After their best quarter since March 2015, European stocks turned negative, with the broader Euro STOXX 600 ebbing 0.7%.

-"We are at the beginning of the quarter but it doesn't look very different from where we left the last one," said François Savary, chief investment officer at Swiss wealth manager Prime Partners, predicting "a further consolidation over the summer."
-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.3%, led by gains in China.
-E-Mini futures for the S&P 500 were down 0.2%.
+"We are at the beginning of the quarter but it doesn't look very different from where we left the last one," said François Savary, chief investment officer at Swiss wealth manager Prime Partners, predicting "a further consolidation over the summer".
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.4%, led by gains in China.
+E-Mini futures for the S&P 500 were down 0.6%.

 Coronavirus cases more than doubled in 14 U.S. states last month, a Reuters analysis showed, and fears are growing that the caseload could prompt fresh lockdowns.
 "The rise in COVID-19 infections is now triggering a reversal on the reopening strategy," said Rodrigo Catril, senior FX strategist at National Australia Bank in Sydney.
 "It remains to be seen if the U.S economy will continue to surprise over the coming month."